XavierNie715/HFM_exp/README.md

 This work is originally proposed by Maziarraissi, please refer to the information below to get the details.

-Here the optimizer is changed to study influence of different optimizers.
+Here the optimizer is changed to study influence of different optimizers, see the branches.

 [![DOI](https://zenodo.org/badge/152933799.svg)](https://zenodo.org/badge/latestdoi/152933799)